-Mount Olympus is a high mountain peak at an elevation of 2.423m (7,949ft) above the sea level, located in the Larissa regional unit, on the border between Thessaly and Macedonia, in Greece.
+Mount Olympus is a high mountain peak located in the Larissa regional unit, on the border of Thessaly and Macedonia, in Greece.
+A gravel road to the west of the summit climbs up to 2.470m (8,103ft) above the sea level.
 It's one of the highest roads of the country.

-The road lies within the Olympus Range.
-Starting from Kalyvia, an aromanian village of the Elassona municipality, the road is 22.2 km long.
-It ends at the Christakis Refuge, a mountain refuge.
+Starting from Kalyvia, an aromanian village of the Elassona municipality, the road is 22.2km (13.79 miles) long.
+It ends at Christakis Refuge, a mountain hut.
 It was named after Christos Kakalos the infamous Mount Olympus hunter who guided Swiss climbers Fred Boissonnas and Daniel Baud Bovy to realize the first recorded ascent to Olympus highest peak Mytikas on the 2nd of August in 1913.

 Road suggested by: ΑΛΕΞΑΝΔΡΟΣ ΝΙΝΙΡΑΚΗΣ